Jesus He Knows Me: Critical reception

 Geoff Orens from AllMusic viewed the song as "surprisingly gritty".
 Larry Flick from Billboard magazine wrote, "Once again, venerable band digs into its double-platinum We Can't Dance opus and pulls out an instantly familiar, yet totally pleasing rock cut, tailor-made for play at several formats.
 Interesting twists come via a reggae-vibed break in the middle of the song and cutting lyrics.
 Be sure to check out the inventive music videoclip."
 Randy Clark from Cashbox felt the song "is a more hard-drivin' Genesis, this time with a send up on television evangelists, in contrast to the current hit ballad, 'Hold on My Heart'.
 Phil serves up either vocal style with equal ability and likeability."
-The Daily Vault's Christopher Thelen described it as "a slap in the face against television evangelists who are more concerned about fleecing their flocks than shepherding them, and contains some very sharp jabs against the more hypocritical ones."
+The Daily Vaults Christopher Thelen described it as "a slap in the face against television evangelists who are more concerned about fleecing their flocks than shepherding them, and contains some very sharp jabs against the more hypocritical ones."
 Kara Manning from Rolling Stone viewed "Jesus He Knows Me" as "a sharp indictment of televangelical piety."